askrht/drocker/Readme.md

     docker-compose down
     ```

-# Useful links and folders
+# After starting the container
 1. You can access RStudio at localhost:8787.
 It takes about 2 minutes for it to launch, the first time.
-Login as rstudio / rstudio.
+Login as **rstudio / rstudio**.
-1. RStudio files are saved under /docs
+1. RStudio files should be saved under the `/docs` folder.

-# Adding your packages to the Docker image
+# Restore user preferences (optional)
+User preferences for RStudio are not restored if you rebuild the Docker image.
+To restore the user preferences, follow the steps given below.
-1. Modify ropensci/Dockerfile
+1. Customize `docs/user-preferences`.
-1. Stop the container, remove the exsiting drocker-ropensci image and bring it up again
+1. Login in to Rstudio as described above.
+(Very important or you will need to rebuild)
+1. Enter the container and execute `./bootup` script
     ```
-    docker-compose down && docker rmi drocker-ropensci && docker-compose up -d
+    docker exec -it drocker-ropensci bash
+    cd /home/rstudio/docs && ./bootup
     ```

-1. You can enter the running container to check which packges are installed, like so:
+# Adding your packages to the Docker image (optional)
+1. Modify ropensci/Dockerfile to install additional packages.
+1. Stop the container, remove the existing drocker-ropensci image and bring it up again.
     ```
-    docker exec -it drocker-ropensci bash
-    R
-    > library("tidyverse")
-    > installed.packages() %>% grep(pattern="gsheet") %>% installed.packages()[.]
-    [1] "gsheet"
+    docker-compose down && docker rmi drocker-ropensci && docker-compose up -d
     ```